13 min read

 Media and software companies commonly exploit this revenue model.
 Good examples of this model can be seen through TV adverts, when an advertiser has to pay a fee for using an artist's music, in a commercial.
 Licensing software like Adobe is another good example.
 Franchises such as Starbucks are a form of licensing as well.
 Having to give confidential information and committing to a long term partnership makes customer interactions quite personal.

 This revenue model has become quite common among ICT and IT startups.
-It is a delivery method used by software companies in which they host the application and all of the data on a cloud.
+It is a delivery method used by software companies to host the application and all of the data on a cloud.
 Using this model, focus on delivering cost-effective customer value.

 It is often paired up with the subscription model or licensing model.
 Using the SaaS subscription model, you can bill your subscribers periodically.
 Once billed, subscribers can use your software through an app, web browser, or one-time download.